99% of podcasters fall into this trap:

 By the end of today’s case-study, you’ll learn the exact steps you need to take to double your email list in your very next podcast episode.

-If you want to turn your next podcast episode (and the many after) into an email opt-in machine, be sure to try this:
+If you want to build your email list with your podcast, be sure to try this…

 (blatantly stolen, adapted, and evolved for podcasting from VideoFruit by Bryan Harris)